|As I have frequently stated:

 Continuing up the family tree, we looked at a George Lewis who might have been a descendant of Richard "the Immigrant" Lewis b.
 1609.
-George might be important for other research, not mime.
-But, Richard b.
+George is probably fictitious.
+Richard b.
 1609 is probably a dead end; as he probably had no sons other than William who died early with the estate going to William's sisters.

 6. Finding the connection up from William Lewis of Fredericksburg:

 With the new start at William d.
 1763 Fredericksburg VA, I looked again at any and all records.
-From the 1756 Spotsylvania probate, there is a connection to the Long family of Caroline Co VA.
-And from the Longs, we connect to James Lewis of Caroline Co VA.
+From a 1756 Spotsylvania probate, there is a connection to the Long family of Caroline Co VA.
+And from the Longs, we connect to James Lewis of Caroline and then James Lewis of Middlesex Co VA.